Journal Club

 • This talk focuses on nonlinearly interacting systems with random, heavy-tailed connectivity.
 We show how heavy-tailed connectivity gives rise to an extended critical regime of spatially multifractal fluctuations between the quiescent and active phases.
 This phase differs from the edge of chaos in classical networks by the appearance of universal hallmarks of the Anderson transition in condensed matter physics over an extended region in phase space.
 We then investigate some consequences of the multifractal Anderson regime for performing persistent computations.

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Joshua Villarreal, Grad Student, MIT

-• April 4, 2023, 11:00am-12:00pm
+• Tuesday, April 4, 2023, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Surrogate Modeling of Particle Accelerators

-• Abstract: The design, construction, and fine-tuning of particle accelerators has never been easy.
+• The design, construction, and fine-tuning of particle accelerators has never been easy.
 Each is a technical challenge in and of itself, and the need to repeatedly run accurate, high-fidelity simulations of the beam traversing the device can slow development.
 This is especially true for many modern-day particle accelerators, whose beam dynamics tend to observe more nonlinear effects like those arising from space charge, making their simulation more computationally expensive.
 Thus, there is demand to develop machine learning and statistical learning models that can reproduce these beam dynamic simulations with orders-of-magnitude improvements in runtime.
 In this talk, I present an overview of recent efforts to build such accelerator surrogate models, which can be used for the design optimization and real-time commissioning, tuning, and running of the accelerator they aim to replicate.
 As an example, I also present the status of IsoDAR’s work to build a surrogate model for a Radio-Frequency Quadrupole accelerator, a vital component to IsoDAR’s groundbreaking design.
 I outline challenges of these and other virtual accelerators, and present future plans to make these surrogate models ubiquitous in future development of accelerator experiments of all kinds.

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Daniel Murnane, Postdoc Researcher, Berkeley Lab

-• March 21, 2023, 11:00am-12:00pm
+• Tuesday, March 21, 2023, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Multi-Tasking ML for Point Clouds at the LHC

-• Abstract: The Large Hadron Collider is one of the world’s most data-intensive experiments.
+• The Large Hadron Collider is one of the world’s most data-intensive experiments.
 Every second, millions of collisions are processed, each one resembling a jigsaw puzzle with thousands of pieces.
 With the upcoming upgrade to the High Luminosity LHC, this problem will only become more complex.
 To make sense of this data, deep learning techniques are increasingly being used.
 For example, graph neural networks and transformers have proven effective at handling point cloud tasks such as track reconstruction and jet tagging.
 In this talk, I will review the point cloud problems in collider physics and recent deep learning solutions investigated by the Exatrkx project - an initiative to implement innovative algorithms for HEP at exascale.
 These architectures can accurately perform tracking and tagging with low latency, even in the high luminosity regime.
 Additionally, I will explore how multi-tasking and multi-modal networks can combine several of these different tasks.

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Manuel Szewc, Postdoc, University of Cincinnati

-• March 14, 2023, 11:00am-12:00pm
+• Tuesday, March 14, 2023, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Modeling Hadronization with Machine Learning

-• Abstract: A fundamental part of event generation, hadronization is currently simulated with the help of fine-tuned empirical models.
+• A fundamental part of event generation, hadronization is currently simulated with the help of fine-tuned empirical models.
 In this talk, I’ll present MLHAD, a proposed alternative for hadronization where the empirical model is replaced by a surrogate Machine Learning-based model to be ultimately data-trainable.
 I’ll detail the current stage of development and discuss possible ways forward.

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Max Tegmark, Professor, MIT

-• February 28, 2023, 11:00am-12:00pm
+• Tuesday, February 28, 2023, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Mechanistic interpretability

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

 • Liping Liu, Assistant Professor, Tufts University

-• February 14, 2023, 11:00am-12:00pm
+• Tuesday, February 14, 2023, 11:00am–12:00pm, MIT LNS Conference Room (26-528)

 • Address combinatorial graph problems with learning methods

-• Abstract: There are plenty of hard combinatorial problems defined on graphs.
+• There are plenty of hard combinatorial problems defined on graphs.
 Recently learning algorithms have been used to speed up the search for approximate solutions to these problems.
 This talk will start with an introduction to hard problems on graphs and traditional algorithms, then it will give an overview of learning algorithms for solving combinatorial problems on graphs.
 The second part of the talk will focus on two specific problems, graph matching and subgraph distance calculation, and discuss neural methods for these two problems.
 Finally, it will conclude with open questions: why and when can neural networks help to solve combinatorial problems?

-• Slides (For IAIFI members only)
+• Talk Slides (for IAIFI members only)

-Fall 2022 Journal Clubs
+Fall 2022

 • Anna Golubeva, IAIFI Fellow and Matt Schwartz, Professor, Harvard